CTFEDs/Speaker-Workshop-2017/deck.md

 ## **Debunk :ok_woman:**

-## You have expertise, even when you’re new.

-^ Speaking solidifies what you have learned.
-Speaking spreads it to others.
-What doesn’t the audience already know?

----

-## **Myth :no_good:**

-## "I have nothing<br>to talk about"

----

-## **Debunk :ok_woman:**

-## Yes, you do

-^ Your point of view is unique.
+## You don’t need to be<br>to succeed

+^ You don't need to be a super-nerd.
+Making mistakes is part of learning, and being a dev.
-Your way of expressing things is unique.
+Your point of view, way of seeing things, is unique.
+We need diverse viewpoints.
 Your background, education, experience.
-Talk about something brand new for you.
-Giving a talk is a fantastic way to learn

 ---